grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 1. Add a `sources/tutorials` directory to your project repo if one does not yet exist.

     The tutorial is stored in your repo but it is displayed on the Grafana [Tutorials](/tutorials/) page.
-See [where to locate your tutorial](#where-to-locate-your-tutorial) for details.
+See [Publish your tutorial](#publish-your-tutorial) for details.

 1. Create a child directory within the `tutorials` directory that follows this naming convention: